SylviaSWY/GCVec/README.md

 ## GCVec
 We propose GCVec for the first time.
-GCVec is an innovative virtual screening model, which utilizes Word2vec (used for natural language processing) to characterize SMILES of drugs and amino acid sequences of targets to generate low-dimensional vectors and multi-grand cascade forest classifier is used to predict whether the drug-target interaction can occur.
-Compared with DL, the multi-grand cascade forest classifier has the advantages of fewer hyper-parameters and can adaptively set the complexity of the model according to the scale of datasets so as to avoid the over-fitting problem of DL on small-scale datasets.
+GCVec is an virtual screening model, which utilizes Word2vec (used for natural language processing) to characterize SMILES of drugs and amino acid sequences of targets to generate low-dimensional vectors and multi-grand cascade forest classifier is used to predict whether the drug-target interaction can occur.
+Compared with DL, this method has the advantages of fewer hyper-parameters and can adaptively set the complexity of the model according to the scale of datasets so as to avoid the over-fitting problem of DL on small-scale datasets.
 In order to demonstrate the rationality and effectiveness of GCVec, we used the GCVec model to screen small molecule inhibitors of cluster of differentiation 47 (CD47).
 The results proved that the GCVec model is a powerful tool for the new generation of drug-target binding prediction.
 GCVec was constructed based on the innitial gcforest model constructed by Zhou, Z[1] with several changes and modifications.
 And the part that Word2vec to generate low-dimensional vectors of SMILES of drugs and amino acid sequences of proteins could be refered to in Yu Fang Zhang's[2] work with modifications.
 The whole process of GCVec was completed on the LINUX system based on python3.7.

 ## Requirements:
 * argparse